-York is a very unusual city.
-It is actually an amalgamation of nine cities, towns and townships that began in 1970, as well as a reserve where the Chippewas of Georgina Island First Nation reside.
-It covers more than 1,760 square kilometers (680 square miles) from the northern border of Canada’s biggest city, Toronto, to rural land on the shores of Lake Simcoe, in what the Canadians like to call “cottage country.”
+York is a very unusual municipality.
+It is actually an amalgamation of nine cities, towns and townships that was founded in 1971, as well as a reserve where the Chippewas of Georgina Island First Nation reside.
+It covers more than 1,760 square kilometers (680 square miles) from the northern border of Canada’s biggest city, Toronto, to rural area on the shores of Lake Simcoe, in what the Canadians like to call “cottage country.”
 It is about as diverse – geographically, economically, socially and politically – as a community can rightly be.

 Diversity has strengths.
-The municipality is the nation’s third largest business hub, home to 600,000 jobs and 51,000 businesses.
-Most are concentrated in the affluent southern cities of Markham, Newmarket, Vaughan and the town of Richmond Hill, which also serve as bedroom communities for Toronto.
-Companies with facilities there include IBM, Lucent, Honeywell, Apple, Genesis Microchip, Compugen, Compuware, Lexmark and Rogers Communications.
+The municipality is Canada's third largest business hub, home to 600,000 jobs and 51,000 businesses.
+Most are concentrated in the affluent southern cities of Markham and Vaughan and the town of Richmond Hill, which also serve as bedroom communities for Toronto.
+Companies with headquarters and other major facilities in York Region include IBM, Lucent, Honeywell, Apple, Genesis Microchip, Compugen, Huawei, Compuware, Lexmark and Rogers Communications.
 The farther north you go, however, the more that technology gives way to historic downtowns, farmlands, wetlands and forest.
 A road network laid out in the 1790s connect north and south, east and west, and an effective transit system, including bus rapid transit, helps unite the municipality into a whole.

-Leveraging the existing strengths of the region, York has partnered with the province and the City of Newmarket to develop NewMakeIt, a digital innovation hub and makerspace for members of the local community.
+Leveraging the existing strengths of the region, York has partnered with the Province of Ontario and the Town of Newmarket to develop NewMakeIt, a digital innovation hub and makerspace for members of the local community.
 It provides entrepreneurs and creative professionals with co-working space, high-speed broadband, tools and technologies to turn ideas into commercial products and services.
-In its first two years of operation, NewMakeIt gave birth to 12 new businesses and helped 17 existing ones expand their operations, with an estimated economic impact of C$3.9 million.
+In its first two years of operation, NewMakeIt fostered the creation of 12 new businesses and helped 17 existing ones expand their operations, with an estimated economic impact of C$3.9 million.
 But it is not just about business starts.
-NewMakeIt also offers a Repair Café, where the public can learn how to fix household items, robotics enthusiasts gather to build, and workshops train member in everything from woodworking to 3D printing.
+NewMakeIt also offers a Repair Café, where the public can learn how to fix household items, robotics enthusiasts gather to build, and workshops train members in everything from woodworking to 3D printing.

-A regional municipality is an unusual thing.
-It enables its individual cities, towns, townships and reserves to each do much more than they could alone, and to pursue collective solutions to individual problems.
+A Regional Municipality like York is an unusual thing.
+It enables its individual cities and towns to do much more than they could alone, and to pursue collective solutions to individual problems.
 It also challenges them to see past their traditional boundaries – to realize that the success of one community in winning inward investment or new jobs is not a loss for its neighbors but a multiplier that makes them all more successful.
 While leaving local governance to its cities and towns, the Regional Municipality is coordinating and attracting investment in the technology foundations of balanced, inclusive growth for the greater community.